Skip to main content

 5. As the advertiser continues to manage and optimize the campaign, they may use AI to assist with reporting—generating attractive graphs from raw data within seconds that might otherwise take minutes or even hours.
 They may also use AI to identify abstract patterns in the data that a human analyst may miss.
 These patterns can help them further optimize the campaign.

 Throughout this process, the advertiser uses their expert insight to determine the correct course of action.
 AI is a passenger in this process!
-Savvy use of AI in marketing requires an understanding of the ethics of AI usage as well as the ability to curate AI output, improving upon quality results while rejecting poor content and unhelpful analysis.
+The savvy use of AI in marketing requires an understanding of the ethics of AI usage as well as the ability to curate AI output, improving upon quality results while rejecting poor content and unhelpful analysis.

 Ethical AI usage in B2B applications